ucbi/uniform/guides/introduction/Getting Started.md

 > Read the documentation for [Uniform.Blueprint](Uniform.Blueprint.html) for
 > the full range of features to build out your Blueprint module.

-Since each Elixir application is different, **it is up to you to determine which files need to be ejected** to make `mix uniform.eject` emit a working application.
+Since each Elixir project is different, **it is up to you to determine which files need to be ejected** to make `mix uniform.eject` emit a working application.

 > #### Are you building Phoenix apps? {: .tip}